 TGax Editor: Change the paragraph below of this subclause as follows (#CID 24278):

 An HE STA that successfully sets up a TWT agreement with another HE STA shall follow the rules defined in 10.47.1 (TWT overview) and 10.47.4 (Implicit TWT operation), except that all the additional rules defined in 26.8 (TWT operation) supersede all the respective rules defined in 10.47.1 (TWT overview) and 10.47.4 (Implicit TWT operation).
 A TWT or TWT SP that is set up under an implicit TWT agreement is an implicit TWT or implicit TWT SP, respectively (see 10.47.1 (TWT overview)).
 A TWT or TWT SP that is set up under a trigger-enabled TWT agreement is a trigger-enabled TWT or trigger-enabled TWT SP, respectively.
+The TWT responder STA of a trigger-enabled TWT agreement is an HE AP. (#24278)

 …